vprimachenko/Sublime-Colorcoder/readme.md

 Extension
 ----------
-To make it work with other languages you only need to provide new lexical scope `variable.colorcode` eg:
+it should work as is with most languages, to highlight even more tokens you need to add tokens with lexical scope `entity.name` eg:

 	<dict>
 		<key>comment</key>